Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/migration-from-free-to-standard/guide.en-gb.md

 ![Create a cluster](images/creating-a-cluster1.png){.thumbnail}

-3. **Pick a flavour and node pool for your new OVHcloud cluster**
+3. **Pick a flavor and node pool for your new OVHcloud cluster**

-    - **Size your worker nodes:** Carefully assess your existing architecture's CPU and RAM requirements and select OVHcloud node flavors that match these specifications.
+    - **Size your worker nodes**: Carefully assess your existing architecture's CPU and RAM requirements and select OVHcloud node flavors that match these specifications.
-    - **Replicate network setup:** Ensure your new cluster's network configuration mirrors your original cluster (e.g. private nodes on a private subnet, dedicated outbound gateway).
+    - **Replicate network setup**: Ensure your new cluster's network configuration mirrors your original cluster (e.g. private nodes on a private subnet, dedicated outbound gateway).
-    - **Choose deployment mode:** Select a deployment mode (e.g. 1AZ or 3AZ) based on your fault tolerance needs and high availability requirements.
+    - **Choose deployment mode**: Select a deployment mode (e.g. 1AZ or 3AZ) based on your fault tolerance needs and high availability requirements.

 > [!primary]
 >